 We encourage students who have completed at least one year of a recognised training course in psychotherapy to join NZAP as student members.

 Student membership costs $35 annually and allows you to develop a relationship with NZAP and with qualified psychotherapists.
-For more information please contact the Executive Officer.
+For more information please contact the Administrator.

 Benefits of NZAP membership